LushNodes/LushNodes-Website-And-Help-Center/README.md

 ## Reporting a Vulnerability

 Any Bugs or Report you see on our Website, Please go to our Discord Server for issues on our Website
+<iframe src="https://discord.com/widget?id=877966908442411088&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>